 FERPA allows the University the discretion to disclose student education records or student personally identifiable information to third parties without the student's consent under certain circumstances (FERPA Exceptions).

 Check the "FERPA Basics" section of this guidance, for information on FERPA exceptions.

 Faculty should not be encouraged to disclose student education record information, without student’s consent, unless there is a legitimate interest to do so (if they need to review the education record in order to fulfill their professional responsibility).

-The university retains discretion to disclose such information, if one of the following conditions has been met:
+The university retains discretion to release a student's education record to his/her parents or legal gardian, if one of the following conditions has been met:

 - The student has provided consent through the Student Consent form.
 Contact the Office of the Registrar office to confirm whether the student’s written (signed and dated) consent to release education records has been submitted.

 - In connection with a health or safety issue